Calvindd2f/Automation_help/README.md

 This plays on assumption that you already know how to register and approve an app in AAD.
 - Created a sample application called `au-jml-securemodel`
-- <insert fudged information contain fake requisite details later.>
+- *insert fudged information contain fake requisite details later.*
-- <used certificate from my website and created a shared secret then documented both.>
+- Used `certificate` from my website and created a shared `secret` then `documented` both for later usage

 # 1. PERMISSIONS